StackStorm/st2docs/docs/source/actions.rst

 * ``dir``  - (``local-shell-script``, ``remote-shell-script``) Configure the directory where scripts are copied from a pack to the target machine prior to execution.
   Defaults to ``/tmp``.

+For a full list of built-in parameters for each runner type, see :doc:`/reference/runners`.

 Overriding Runner Parameters
 ----------------------------